boiko88/telegram_picture_bot/README.md

 # telegram_wallet_bot
-A telegram wallet bot helping to manage your expenses
+A telegram bot sending you pictures of the most beautiful animals and doing some simple tasks